 Water, water, waaater, WATER.
 This is a frequent thought during tourism in Egypt — except in Winter, which is high season there.

 What is it?

-Thermal water is very different from the regular tap water or mineral water we drink every day.
+Thermal water is very different from the regular tap water or mineral water we drink daily.

 When talking about thermal water, we refer to a naturally hot water source.
-Heat is produced by water rising from the Earth’s crust.
-Heated water is capable of containing more dissolved solids than cold water.
-Therefore, hot springs have a high mineral content.
-Here we find all the benefits.
-Its use for medicinal and aesthetic purposes reaches antiquity.
-Even today, places rich in this water attract tourists who look for health treatments or simple relaxation.
+Heat is produced by water rising from within the Earth’s crust.
+Heated water can hold more dissolved solids than cold water.
+Therefore, hot springs have higher mineral content.
+Here we find all the claimed benefits.
+Its use for therapeutic and aesthetic purposes reaches antiquity.
+Even today, places rich in this water attract tourists who seek health treatments or simple relaxation.

-Oh … I don’t know, Damas … I am not yet convinced of the advantage of bringing this water to Egypt.
-It’s easier and cheaper to buy a small bottle of mineral water right there to cool my skin on very hot days.
+Oh… I don’t know, Damas… I am not yet convinced of the advantage of bringing this water to Egypt.
+It’s easier and cheaper to buy a small bottle of mineral water right there to cool my skin on hot days.
 Or use tap water!

 If there weren’t so many differences, do you think I’d insist on thermal water?
-Do you think I would make you spend for nothing?
+Do you think I’d make you spend for nothing?
 There’s no hidden interest here.
-I do not use affiliate links for the purchase of this kind of product. 😉
+I do not use promotional links for the purchase of this type of product. 😉

 Because of this blog and my travel agency specialized in Egypt, I recommend thermal water to many people, and all of them – men and women – thank me later.
-Before my advice, by the way, most people had never heard of this water.
+Before my suggestion, by the way, most people had never heard of this water.

 Thermal water in Egypt

 The heat in Egypt can be overwhelming.
-To make matters worse, many visits are in open areas, and even in deserts.
+To make matters worse, many visits happen in wide open areas, and even in deserts.
 You, a visitor, are not used to the weather.
-Therefore, you are much more likely to be uncomfortable or ill.
-I call your attention especially to children and the elderly.
+Therefore, you are more likely to be uncomfortable or ill.
+I call your attention particularly to children and the elderly.